 - Promising discounts on future insurance premiums.

 While not technically rebating, there are other methods of inducing customers to buy insurance policies that are still not legal in most states.
-Other types of unlawful inducements (also called illegal inducements) may include a producer offering a prize to any client that purchases a policy, entering clients into a drawing or raffle if they purchase a policy, or even wining and dining a client and their family at an expensive restaurant with the expectation that the family will purchase insurance products afterward.
+Other types of unlawful inducements (also called illegal inducements) may include an insurance producer offering a prize to any client that purchases a policy, entering clients into a drawing or raffle if they purchase a policy, or even wining and dining a client and their family at an expensive restaurant with the expectation that the family will purchase insurance products afterward.

-To put it simply, insurance agents need to exercise caution and be very familiar with the laws in their own state (and any nonresident state they’re selling insurance in) to make sure they aren’t participating in insurance rebates or unlawful inducements.
+To put it simply, insurance agents need to exercise caution and be very familiar with the laws around insurance rebating and inducements in their own state (and any non-resident state in which they sell insurance) to make sure they aren’t crossing a line into illegal activity.

-Is rebating in insurance legal?
+Is rebating in insurance ever legal?

 Why is insurance rebating usually illegal?